arnehormann/configurator/README.md

 Supported field types are all primitive types, `String` and every kind of `enum`.
 A little assembly is required for anything else, namely a two-way converter between the type and a String representation.

-If you want to, annotate the class with `@Module` to provide a description of what it is used for.

 Annotate all configurable fields with `@Parameter`.
 Assign an optional `key` to reference the field.
 If you omit it, the field name is used.
 You can also assign the `converter` mentioned above.
 And you can `tag` the parameter if you want to group it in the documentation.
+If the parameter contains other parameters, set `container=true`.

 Annotate the field with `@Description` and provide a description of what the parameter does.

 Create a `Configurator` with `ConfigManager.configure`.

 If you dislike annotations or you want to use classes out of your control for a configuration, you'll be happy to have the `manage`, `module` and `parameter` methods at your disposal.

 Fill the configuration values from